dolthub/docs/content/reference/sql/server/troubleshooting.md

 # Problems

 Dolt operational issues usually manifest as slow SQL queries.
-In rare occasions, Dolt may consume more of the your system's resources than you expect.
+In rare occasions, Dolt may consume more of your system's resources than you expect.
 In these cases, this document has some recommendations.

 ## Server Consuming Disk